arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ### Setting Up the Arduino IoT Cloud

-We will begin by configuring the Arduino IoT Cloud with Opta™ to create a Thing.
-It will have Opta™ registered with variables and the dashboard configured to perform different actions.
+We will begin by configuring the Arduino IoT Cloud with Opta™ to create a *Thing*.
+It will have Opta™ registered with cloud variables and a dashboard configured to perform different actions.

-***To learn more about how to use the Arduino IoT Cloud, please take a look at ["Getting Started With the Arduino IoT Cloud" tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started).***
+***To learn more about how to use the Arduino IoT Cloud, please take a look at [Getting Started With the Arduino IoT Cloud](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started) tutorial.***

 The following cloud variables will be created: